borntofrappe/Practice-Front-End-Web-Development/CodePenChallenge Figure Figcaption/README.md

 Update: in the end, the project proved to be more time-comsuming than anticipated, but it was an excellent project in which to practice CSS layouts, with grid and flex properties alike.
 Moreover, it was teach-able in terms of selectors and their specificity, and (almost as always), a neat excuse to tinker with pseudo-elements.

+## Refactor

-Update: it came to me only at a later stage how the project is actually perfectly suited to be created with React.
+It came to me only at a later stage how the project is actually perfectly suited to be created with React.
 In hindsight, it is an obvious solution.

 Here a few notes for how to create the project with React.
 I stride to learn the tool, and it helps to repeat the process.